Dynamical phase transition in the occupation fraction statistics for non-crossing Brownian particles: Results

 \subsection{Conditioned process}

 $|\Psi(X_1, \dots, X_N)|^2$ is the joint distribution of the positions of the particles at some intermediate time $0<t<T$ conditioned on a given value of $\rho$ \cite{Touchetteoneparticle}.
-Therefore, the $N$ phases correspond to conditioned processes in which $M$ particles stay in the vicinity of the interval $[-l,l]$ (where $M=1,\dots,N$).
+Therefore, the $N$ phases correspond to conditioned processes in which $M$ particles stay in the vicinity of the interval $[-1,1]$ (where $M=1,\dots,N$).
 It is then intriguing to study the properties of the conditioned process in more detail.
 This can be done by exploiting the interpretation of the joint distribution as that of the positions of $M$ noninteracting fermions confined by the potential $V_k(x)$.
+The latter system is closely related to that which was studied in Ref.~\cite{DLMSS21}.
+Below, we reiterate some of the main properties, but we refer the reader to Ref.~\cite{DLMSS21} for details.

 Quantum fluctuations of interacting or noninteracting fermions, possibly confined by an external potential, have attracted much recent attention \cite{castin,CMV2012,eisler_prl,marino_prl,DLMS16PRA}, in particular due to their importance in applications such as experiments in cold atoms \cite{Fermicro1,Fermicro2,Fermicro3,Pauli,BDZ08,flattrap}.
 Using a variety of analytical methods, such as determinantal processes and surprising connections to random matrix theory \cite{eisler_prl,marino_prl,DLMS16PRA,Calabrese_RMT,DLMS2019review, DLMSS21, SLMS21}, fundamental properties such as the spatial density of fermions and its correlations have been studied.
 For $M$ noninteracting fermions in the presence of a trapping potential at zero temperature (i.e., in the many-body ground state), the quantum correlations are encoded in a fundamental object called the kernel, that is given by \be K_{M}\left(x,y\right)=\sum_{j=1}^{M}\psi_{j}^{*}\left(x\right)\psi_{j}\left(y\right), \ee where $\psi_1(x), \dots , \psi_M(x)$ are the wave functions of the $M$ single-body lowest energy states.
 The quantum correlations of the fermions' positions can be expressed using the kernel.
-For instance, the density of particles at point $x$ is given by $\mathcal{R}_{M}\left(x\right)=K_{M}\left(x,x\right)$.
+For instance, the density of particles at point $x$ is given by $\mathcal{R}_{M}\left(x\right)=K_{M}\left(x,x\right)$, see e.g. Ref. \cite{DLMS16PRA} for more details.